signag/raspi-cam-srv/README.md

 ## Limitations
 The software is still being tested and extended.

-- Timelapse features are envisaged.
-It was actually the starting point for this project to develop a Pi Zero + Camera solution for long runnting time lapse series.
+- Timelapse features are envisaged. <br>It was actually the starting point for this project to develop a Pi Zero + Camera solution, based on actual software and hardware, which can be used for long runnting time lapse series.
 - The entire configuration is still transient and will be reinitialized with server restart.
 It is intended to save the configuration in the database and restore it when the server is restarted.
 - Although the layout is responsive, it may not be "good-looking" with all sizes of browser windows